Do you have questions about foot care? We have answers.

 The typical drug store insoles, such as Dr. Scholl's, are too flexible to provide you any amount of control when you are running.
 They will offer some cushioning but don't rely on them of you are looking for support.

 On the other side of the coin you'll find expensive hard rubber, leather, or plastic insoles.
-These are often sold at specialty stores such as Ideal Feet and Foot Solutions for $250 or more.
+These are often sold at specialty stores such as the Good Feet Store and Foot Solutions for $250 or more.
 Ironically these are similar to insoles sold on late night infomercials for $29.99!
 Be careful, once you walk out of the store they will not accept them for returns.

 You should expect to pay $30-$60 for an off-the-shelf insole.
 You can find these at athletic shoe stores and running stores with brands such as Superfeet, Spenco, and SofSole.
-We conveniently offer Powerstep insoles at our Houston podiatry office as well as on our online store.
+We conveniently offer Redithotics insoles at our Houston podiatry office.

 Will you tell me to stop running if I have foot pain?